 Note: If you add a node CIT, UNIX for example, you do not have to add it since it is inherited by identification rule.
 Only if you change the UNIX CIT identification rule, you need to add it explicitly.

-To enable TenantOwner attribute verification for CITs that are identified by key attributes, child class does not override it.
+To enable TenantOwner attribute verification for CITs that are identified by key attributes,

 1. Add the ID ATTRIBUTE qualifier for the TenantOwner attribute of the managed object CIT.